AbhayPratap4242/Weather-App/README.md

 # 👨‍💻 Developer

-Developed with ❤️ using HTML, CSS, JavaScript, and Weather API.
+Developed by Abhay Pratap Singh using HTML, CSS, JavaScript, and Weather API.

 ---